Oipipa/phynjo/README.md

 *`erStep`* is completely pure: given only the slice of flags in the domain it produces the slice for the next tick.
 Because it is pure, QuickCheck and unit tests can nail the behaviour down with no IO and no global state.
 I deliberately excluded the global tick from `erStep`; the tick lives in `erEvents` because it matters only for time-stamping events.

 *`erEvents`* is also pure.
 Many rules don’t emit anything, so they just return `emptyPhen`.
-When a rule does emit, it receives the same domain slice and the integer tick and can build any `Phenomenon` it wants—typically via the helper `epsilon component tick`.
+When a rule does emit, it receives the same domain slice and the integer tick and can build any `Phenomenon` it wants, typically via the helper `epsilon component tick`.

 Embedding a rule into the engine is handled by `ruleToAction`.
 The function literally splits the full world literal into two pieces (`domain` and `outside`), runs `erStep` on the first, pastes the result back together with the second, and increments the tick.
 That is all.
 The phenomenon function is forwarded directly.
 After the conversion an `EventRule` behaves like any other `Action`, which means the generic `Process` interpreter can execute it without knowing anything about domains or events.